stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 and half-meaningless little sentences whose tone shewed all too clearly how deeply despair and resentment had bitten.

-  &ldquo;Abate?
+   "Abate?
 Break out again?
-Oh, it&rsquo;ll abate all right!
-At least, they&rsquo;ll think it has abated.
-They&rsquo;d think anything, no matter what happens!
+Oh, it'll abate all right!
+At least, they'll think it has abated.
+They'd think anything, no matter what happens!
 Ignorant eyes see nothing, and bunglers are never discoverers.
 Science never shews her face to that sort.
 And they call themselves doctors!
-Best of all, fancy that ass Jones in charge!&rdquo;
+Best of all, fancy that ass Jones in charge! "

   Ceasing with a quick sneer, he laughed so daemoniacally that Georgina shivered.

   The days that followed were dismal ones indeed at the Clarendon mansion.
-Depression, stark and unrelieved, had taken hold of the doctor&rsquo;s usually tireless mind; and he would even have refused food had not Georgina forced it upon him.
-His great notebook of observations lay unopened on the library table, and his little gold syringe of anti-fever serum&mdash;a clever device of his own, with a self-contained reservoir, attached to a broad gold finger ring, and single-pressure action peculiar to itself&mdash;rested idly in a small leather case beside it.
+Depression, stark and unrelieved, had taken hold of the doctor's usually tireless mind; and he would even have refused food had not Georgina forced it upon him.
+His great notebook of observations lay unopened on the library table, and his little gold syringe of anti-fever serum--a clever device of his own, with a self-contained reservoir, attached to a broad gold finger ring, and single-pressure action peculiar to itself--rested idly in a small leather case beside it.
 Vigour, ambition, and the desire for study and observation seemed to have died within him; and he made no inquiries about his clinic, where hundreds of germ cultures stood in their orderly phials awaiting his attention.